 The British and French fell back 40 miles.
 However, they quickly learned how to counter the new tactics: abandon the trenches being attacked, fall back and let the attackers overstretch their lines of supply; then counter-attack.
 They used tanks extensively as mobile gun posts.

 The Germans took a huge amount of ground as the Allies retreated.
 But it was battle-scarred terrain, of little strategic value.
-The British and French concentrated their defences on the major transport centres.
+The British and French concentrated their defenses on the major transport centers.
 In gaining this ground the Germans took as many casualties as they inflicted (in the course of the offensive, about a million on each side).
 They lacked the reserves of manpower to replace their losses.
 They began to call up boys under 18 and men over 50.

 The British likewise began to bring in men over 50, and brought in troops from the Middle East.
 However, the Allies could also see hundreds of thousands of fit young Americans coming in to join the fight; by August, large numbers of American troops had arrived.